jamesvibar/beyondkaleidoscope.github.io/site/content/exhibitor/ladublan.md

 ---
-title: "Colocado"
+title: "Ladublan"
-portrait: "colocado.jpg"
+portrait: "ladublan.jpg"
-video: "colocado.mp4"
+video: "ladublan.mp4"
 ---

-## Kristin Colocado
+## Rheno Ladublan
-### Photographer
+### 3D Artist

-"I have found myself fallen in love with the course I'm in, and this had helped me grew."
+"The only thing left is motivation, the one that makes me going and help me reach my goals."

-Meet Kristin Colocado.
+Meet Rheno Ladublan.